-Registration opens on or around February 15 and will be done through digital entry at this url:
+Registration opens on or around February 5 and will be done through digital entry at this URL:

-https://business.utulsa.edu/ipc/registration-to-investment-portfolio-challenge/
+https://utulsa.edu/academics/business/about/academic-approach/investment-competitions/portfolio-challenge-registration/

-Registration ends on February 15th.
-Exceptions, i.e. late registrations, must be approved by the University of Tulsa and a majority of schools registered by February 15th.
-As used in these rules Time of Registration means the date and time that a school's team registers online.
+Registration ends on March 15th.
+Exceptions, i.e. late registrations, must be approved by the University of Tulsa.
+As used in these rules, Time of Registration means the date and time that a school's team registers online.